 Alcoholism is a highly complex and difficult condition, leaving many people feeling alone and lost.
 Facing up to the idea that you may have a drinking problem can be one of the most difficult aspects of recovery, but it is also the vital first step of the journey.
 To recover from alcohol addiction, you need to surround yourself with loving, positive people and seek professional help.
 Therapy, peer support and structure are the cornerstones of addiction treatment, and with the right support, you can get better.
 The severity of a person’s substance use disorder will determine whether they require inpatient, intensive outpatient treatment or general outpatient addiction services.

 Alcoholism is a compulsive disorder in which the sufferer finds it impossible to resist the temptation of consuming alcohol.
 You have probably tried to stop and failed or told friends and family that you want to get better but can’t.
 That is the nature of addiction.
 Learning more about the condition can give you the best idea about how to proceed to give yourself the best chance of regaining control over your life.

-Drinking is an acceptable pastime in society, so it can be difficult to know where the line between healthy and unhealthy consumption is drawn.
+Drinking is an acceptable pastime in society, so it can be difficult to know where the line between healthy and unhealthy alcohol consumption is drawn.
 Addiction is characterized by a lack of control and the continued pursuit of getting drunk in spite of negative consequences.

 According to the DSM 5, 11 criteria indicate an alcohol use disorder.
 Two to three indicates a mild disorder, four or five is moderate and identifying with six or more demonstrates a chronic disorder, also known as alcoholism.
 The criteria are as follows:

 Alcohol is a central nervous system depressant.
 This means it causes vital functions within your body to shut down; the more you drink, the more pronounced its effects are.
 When you consume alcohol in excess regularly, your body starts to adapt to its presence in your body.
 Due to the fact it emulates naturally occurring chemicals in your brain, you begin to rely on alcohol to relax, fall asleep and prevent the onset of withdrawal symptoms.
 In some cases, withdrawal symptoms can be severe enough to require medical detox services within a treatment program.

 Some of the immediate effects alcohol has include: